void-hoge/hogewm/README.md

 - Ctrl-Print

-  Capture the focused window and save it in $HOME/screenshots/
+  Capture the framed window and save it in $HOME/screenshots/

 - Alt-F1~4